adinandradrs/cezbek-engine/README.md

 As per this document is created

+- Each B2B partner's customer will have their own balance for a business fair

 - Kezbek will not manage which product and campaign that partner have to use Kezbek workflow.
 - Kezbek balance can be used in transaction as long as the transaction amount is not over limit (balance) and means the transaction is not applicable to get another cashback.